Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Introduction

-\red{One drawback of the $x$-axis crossing control stems from the fact that at most three out of the six translational state components can be assigned.
-To overcome this deficiency, $x$-axis crossing control leverages the LPO's plane of symmetry.
-A subset of the predicted spacecraft state at the intersection with the plane of symmetry is matched with the corresponding state components along the baseline when it intersects the same plane.
-Using the plane of symmetry results in a discrepancy between the epoch when the spacecraft crosses the plane and when the baseline crosses the plane.
-As a result, the steered path may experience a phase angle disparity: the spacecraft's position along the orbit may drift ahead or behind the baseline.} To date, the phase disparity has been treated by ad-hoc heuristics, e.g. augmenting the targeting scheme with the epoch at which the symmetry event occurs~\cite{Davis2022,Williams2023}, or \red{encapsulating} the targeting scheme \red{within} a constrained optimization problem formulation~\cite{Shimane2024PCSCOP}.
-For further details, see~\cite{Shirobokov2017} and references therein.
+One drawback of XAC stems from the fact that at most three out of the six translational state components can be assigned.
+To overcome this deficiency, \review{XAC leverages the LPO's symmetry about the $xz$-plane in the Earth-Moon rotating frame~\cite{Howell1984}, see Figure~\ref{fig:NRHO_anatomy}}.
+A subset of the predicted spacecraft state at the intersection with the $xz$-plane is matched with the corresponding state components along the baseline when it intersects the same plane.
+Targeting based on $xz$-plane intersections results in a discrepancy between the epoch when the spacecraft crosses the plane and when the baseline crosses the plane. \review{As a consequence, the steered path may experience a \textit{phase angle deviation}: the spacecraft's location along the orbit may drift ahead or behind the baseline along the same orbit.} To date, the phase deviation has been treated by ad-hoc heuristics, e.g., augmenting the targeting scheme with the epoch at which the symmetry event occurs~\cite{Davis2022,Williams2023}, or encapsulating the targeting scheme within a constrained optimization problem~\cite{Shimane2024PCSCOP}.

+\review{Beyond XAC, a number of model predictive control (MPC) policies have been proposed for SK~\cite{Misra2018,Elango2022Eigenmotion,Quartullo2023,Padhi2024}.
+These policies do not suffer from phase angle deviation issues as they provide full-state tracking by considering either multiple maneuvers per revolution~\cite{Elango2022Eigenmotion,Padhi2024} or a continuously controllable spacecraft~\cite{Misra2018,Quartullo2023}.
+Moreover, the frequent control actions render these policies unfit for implementation in an actual mission.
+Some MPC approaches adopt quadratic cost functions~\cite{Misra2018,Padhi2024} that do not optimize the actual fuel, which is a scarce resource for a spacecraft.} For further details, see~\cite{Shirobokov2017} and references therein.